On the Steiner property for planar minimizing clusters. The isotropic case: Proof of the main result

 then also

 \end{lem} Notice that, in this lemma, $i$ can also attain the value $0$.
 Recall that $E_0$ has been defined as $\R^2\setminus (\cup_{i=1}^m E_i)$.
-We remark that, in~\cite{Leonardi}, the author shows a ``no-island'' property in a clustering problem, calling it ``absence of infiltration'', and yielding almost everywhere regularity of the boundary. \begin{proof}[Proof of Lemma~\ref{noisland}] Take a ball $B(x,r)\subseteq D$ with $r\leq R_3$ such that, for some $0\leq i \leq m$, (\ref{intint}) holds while~(\ref{intbor}) does not.
-We have to prove that this is absurd provided that $r$ is is smaller than some $R_4\leq R_3$ that we are going to specify later.
+We remark that, in~\cite{Leonardi}, the author shows a ``no-island'' property in a clustering problem, calling it ``absence of infiltration'', and yielding almost everywhere regularity of the boundary. \begin{proof}[Proof of Lemma~\ref{noisland}] Let $x$ be a point in $D$, and let $B(x,r)\subseteq D$ be a ball with $r\leq R_3$ for which Vol'pert Theorem~\ref{volpert} holds true with each of the sets $E_i$'s, $i=1,\dots,m$ (this only rules out a negligible quantity of radii).
+Let us assume that, for some $0\leq i \leq m$, (\ref{intint}) holds while~(\ref{intbor}) does not.
+We have to prove that this is contradictory, provided that $r$ is is smaller than some $R_4\leq R_3$ that we are going to specify later.
 Let us call $F=E_i\cap B(x,r)$.
-Since~(\ref{intbor}) is false then, up to $\H^1$-negligible subsets, $\partial^* F\subseteq B(x,r)$, and in particular
+Since~(\ref{intbor}) is false and $r$ satisfies Vol'pert Theorem then, up to $\haus^1$-negligible subsets, $\partial^* F\subseteq B(x,r)$, and in particular

 so that for some $0\leq \ell\leq m$, $\ell\neq i$ we have

 Let us then define the cluster $\E'$ as the cluster such that $E_i'=E_i\setminus F$, $E_j'=E_j$ for every $j\notin \{i,\,\ell\}$ and $E_\ell'=E_\ell\cup F$.
 By construction and by Lemma~\ref{disgusting} we have